The Krieger School at 25

 Orphaned as a child, Krieger was raised in large part by four older brothers, who had inherited and taken charge of the family’s distillery business.
 He graduated from City College in 1924 and went on to the Johns Hopkins School of Arts and Sciences, where he majored in political science, and then to Harvard Law School.

 Through hard work, canny business sense, and a rarely interrupted streak of good fortune, Krieger became of one the most successful investors and generous philanthropists of his generation.
 Early in his career, Krieger purchased a brewery just before the repeal of Prohibition, and a West Baltimore meadowland, which is now Security Boulevard, before the development of the Baltimore Beltway.
-In 1953, Krieger put up capital to help bring a professional football team—the Baltimore Colts—to the city.
-Three years earlier, he had focused on baseball, acquiring the St. Louis Browns, who would became the Baltimore Orioles.
-Both teams won championships under his ownership, and Krieger enjoyed pointing out that, at the time, no one else was qualified to wear both World Series and Super Bowl rings.
+In the 195os, Krieger was one of several key investors to bring the Baltimore Orioles and later the Baltimore Colts to the city.
+Both teams won championships, and Krieger enjoyed pointing out that, at the time, no one else was qualified to wear both World Series and Super Bowl rings.
 Later, Krieger became the primary investor in and chair of the board of what would become the United States Surgical Company, one of the world’s most successful medical supply and biomedical engineering businesses.

 Krieger was a quiet man with a modest demeanor, and was characteristically understated when explaining his record-setting gift to the School of Arts and Sciences.
 “Fifty million,” he explained, “sounded like a good, round number.”
 Philanthropy, to Krieger, was one of life’s most pleasurable activities and a way to be a path-breaker.